TheTimelessRecall/C-Odyssey/README.md

 </p>

 ---
-## Overview
+## What’s Inside

-This repository contains 48 programs designed to help beginners understand C programming concepts such as:
+48 small C programs covering stuff like:

 - Loops and conditionals
 - Functions and recursion